Slant Six Forum, Forum Index

 Setting the idle adjustments

 There's no spec for where the mixture adjustment screw should be in terms of turns in or out, so don't follow advice that starts and ends with "Set the mixture screws two and a half turns out".
-If you don't have an exhaust gas analyser, which most of us don't, and you're not using a ColorTune glass spark plug to set the mixture by the appearance of the combustion flame (buy one here or here), then the best you can do is to adjust by engine behaviour.
+If you don't have an exhaust gas analyser, which most of us don't, and you're not using a ColorTune glass spark plug to set the mixture by the appearance of the combustion flame (buy one here), then the best you can do is to adjust by engine behaviour.

-If you're starting with a freshly installed carburetor or the idle mixture is way off, first turn the mixture adjustment screw(s) clockwise until they lightly seat — don't turn them down tight, or you'll spoil the carburetor — and then back the mixture screw(s) out anticlockwise 2½ turns.
+If you're starting with a freshly installed carburetor or the idle mixture is way off, first turn the mixture adjustment screw(s) clockwise until they lightly seat—don't turn them down tight, or you'll spoil the carburetor—and then back the mixture screw(s) out anticlockwise 2½ turns.
 This is not the final adjustment, it's just getting the screw(s) into a position near the right ballpark so you can find the right adjustment.

 Make sure the ignition system and PCV system are all in good shape, plugs and PCV valve are clean and working correctly, ignition timing is set correctly, and valves are adjusted.
 Get the engine thoroughly warmed up, all the way up to full operating temperature, connect a tachometer, and then you're ready to work with the idle speed and mixture adjusting screws.